Plastics recycling changes as of July 1, 2020:

 • #6 PS: Throwaway utensils, meat packing, protective packing, Styrofoam insulation, packing peanuts, etc.

 • #7 OTHER: Plastic CDs/DVDs, baby bottles, eye glasses, exterior lighting fixtures, etc.

-Plastic bags are best recycled in bulk - please return them to your local grocery store or reuse them as trash can liners or pet waste bags.
+Plastic bags can be recycled in bulk - please return them to your local grocery store or reuse them as trash can liners or pet waste bags.
 Better yet - refuse them when offered and bring your own.

 No ceramics, glassware, mirrors, or window panes.

 All aluminum, tin cans, steel, bi-metal food cans, and clean aluminum foil.
 Clean and dry tin is most valuable.

 No pots, pans or non-aluminum hub caps.